 At times, what we experience as “necessity” and “impossibility” are so because of a name, a label, a meaning, a belief unquestioned; some of our freedom is prevented by words, lost by certainties; but we can change meaning and names to regain it.
 I did solve some dramatic situations by reconsidering the causes, the questions asked and by re-defining and re-naming the problem, convincingly.

 You will say “Marvellous, but how to do all this?”

-The first and main thing you can do for yourself is to understand this principle and to arm your mind with it; which means to turn the words, the formula n±1 into a vivid image in your mind, one you own.
+The first and main thing you can do for yourself is to understand this principle - as a metaphor - and to arm your mind with it; which means to turn the words, the formula n±1 into a vivid image in your mind, one you own.
 You can do this without learning philosophy for years and studying the deep meaning of Goedel's Theorem.